-PEPELT began as an idea in 2017 when four friends, Gail, Tatia, Sandie and Anneta who are passionate about using picturebooks in Primary English Language Teaching, worked on an application for funding from a European body.
-The application was unsuccessful so we decided to go ahead ourselves without funding and started to plan a small-scale project.
+PEPELT (Picturebooks in European Primary English Language Teaching) began as an idea in 2017 when four friends, Gail Ellis, Tatia Gruenbaum, Sandie Mourão and Anneta Sadowska, all passionate about using picturebooks in Primary English Language Teaching (PELT), worked on an application for funding from a European body.
+Our application was unsuccessful, so we decided to go ahead independently

-- create a lively, engaged and sharing community of teachers – but also librarians, teacher educators and researchers – using picturebooks in PELT.
+- To create a lively, engaged and sharing community of teachers as well as librarians, teacher educators and researchers – using picturebooks in PELT

-- encourage the sharing of ideas for teaching PELT with picturebooks.
+- To encourage the sharing of ideas for teaching PELT with picturebooks

-- promote and support the use of picturebooks in PELT.
+- To promote and support the use of picturebooks in PELT

-We are delighted that so many are sharing our passion.
-We now have a growing community of practice that supports teachers and professionals in the field of language education to critically explore, select and use picturebooks in the classroom to develop language as well as intercultural understanding and an awareness of global issues.
+We are delighted that so many from all around the world are sharing our passion.
+We have created a community of practice that supports teachers and professionals in the field of language education to critically explore, select and use picturebooks in the classroom to develop language as well as intercultural understanding and an awareness of global issues.

 Best wishes from us all.